 American government and civics courses should also incorporate technology in ways that create more understanding and critical engagement.
 For example, the extremely cool B.S.
 Detector browser plugin is a “rejoinder to Mark Zuckerberg’s dubious claims that Facebook is unable to substantively address the proliferation of fake news on its platform.”
 It would make for a perfect centerpiece of a modern high-school media-literacy curriculum.
 We ought to bundle it, improve it, and make easy for teachers to build activities around it so that kids can develop online civic reasoning while using the platforms on which they already natively engage with current affairs.
 Students need to be taught to determine who created a message, for whom was it produced, and why.

-Tomorrow’s comprehension assignment could be something like “Pick a hashtag and evaluate whether it is an organic conversation or one manufactured by a botnet.”
 A standard trope in current American government and civics classes is to ask students to cut out current-affairs articles from newspapers and write a few paragraphs in response.
 The idea is not only to assess students’ comprehension but also their capability for critical thinking and synthesis.
 As young people develop knowledge through more interactive media, we need to find digital equivalents for this task.
 Tomorrow’s comprehension assignment could be something like “Pick a hashtag and evaluate whether it is an organic conversation or one manufactured by a botnet,” “Learn about the attention economy by creating your own clickbait,” or “Edit new Wikipedia articles about current events” as a way of learning about distributed authority, consensus-building, and online communities.

 Educators should also get comfortable with enabling kids to get into new kinds of mischief as part of their education.
 The experimental teaching tool NewsJack lets users enter the URL of any site they’d like to hijack—say, the New York Times, CNN, or Fox News—and create their own fake news stories and hoaxes to share with friends.
 Some may feel squeamish about encouraging kids to make fake news, but this kind of hands-on learning can tee up helpful conversations about accountability and trust, and help kids develop cognitive models for online readership and authority.